NighthawkCode/open-webui/README.md

 # Nighthawk AI

 Nighthawk AI is an intelligent assistant designed to streamline agricultural operations by providing automated dispatch and information retrieval capabilities.
-The application leverages various AI models and services to offer users efficient and accurate responses to their queries.

 ## Tech Stack